 We performed a comparison between Dell PowerConnect Switches and ExtremeSwitching based on real PeerSpot user reviews.

-Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Their support has been excellent, and it has been quite stable and easy to set up."
+Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is stability."

 "Its throughout and compatibility are the most valuable."